gyulanemeth/bluefox.email/docs/projects/email-builder.md

 ---
-title: Visual Email Builder | bluefox.email documentation
+title: Email Editors | bluefox.email documentation
-description: Learn how to use the visual drag-and-drop email builder in bluefox.email.
-Build emails with text, images, buttons, dynamic content, and advanced elements.
+description: Learn about the three ways to build emails in bluefox.email, the Visual Editor (drag-and-drop), Raw HTML, and Plain Text, and how the Visual Editor's elements, blocks, and personalization work.
 faqs:
+  - question: "How many ways are there to build an email in BlueFox Email?"
+    answer: "Three: the Visual Editor (drag-and-drop, no HTML needed), Raw HTML (write or import your own HTML), and Plain Text (a simple text-only editor).
+You can also Copy & Paste a previously copied email design into any of them.
+All three are available everywhere you create an email: transactional emails, triggered emails, campaigns, and automation nodes."
   - question: "Do I need to write HTML to build emails in BlueFox Email?"
-    answer: "No. The visual email builder is a fully drag-and-drop editor.
+    answer: "No. The Visual Editor is a fully drag-and-drop editor.
 You can build branded emails with text, images, buttons, dynamic content, and advanced elements without writing any HTML.
-A Custom Code element is available if you ever need to insert raw HTML for specific content."
+A Custom Code element is available if you ever need to insert raw HTML for specific content.
+If you prefer writing HTML directly, the Raw HTML editor is also available."
   - question: "How is the structure of an email organized in the builder?"
     answer: "Every email is built from a hierarchy: Body → Block → Box → Row → Column → Element.
 The Body is the outermost container and controls the email background and width.
 Blocks are reusable full-width sections.
 Boxes sit inside blocks and hold the actual content.
 Boxes are divided into rows and columns, and each column holds individual content elements such as text, images, or buttons."
   - question: "What are blocks in the email builder?"